Things You'll Need

 Crazy Cards is like a mix of the classic card game Spades, the mindless mingling game Bunco, and speed dating.
 Players don't need to know how to play -- they just need to follow simple directions.

 This party works well as a neighborhood get-together or family reunion activity.
 It also can be used as a fundraiser -- ask folks to buy tickets to the party, and wow them with fun, food and drinks.

 Invite Many Guests to Your Crazy Cards Party

 Send out invitations at least two weeks in advance.
 Your Crazy Cards invitation should make it clear that guests need to RSVP by a certain date.
 You will want to have enough guests to seat four players to a table, although you can play with a "ghost" or two.
 Ideally you will have 12 or more players.

-Decide on party food and drinks.
+Decide on party food and drinks for your crazy cards party.
 Consider having a different bowl of sweet or salty snacks at each card table for guests to enjoy as the game advances.